 - If you’re planning to travel along Issyk Kul Lake’s south shore, you’re going to pass through the town of Bokonbayevo, which is the gateway to many of the tours and activities in this area.
-You can visit the CBT Bokonbaevo offices for suggestions of things to do or help arranging tours and drivers.
+Feel Nomad offers various tour options across Kyrgyzstan, including Issyk Kul, so you can check them out online.
+Alternatively, you can visit Destination South Shore or the CBT Bokonbaevo offices for suggestions of things to do and help planning your itinerary.

 - Regarding accommodations, I stayed at the Bel Tam Yurt Camp just 15 minutes outside of Bokonbayevo, which I would highly recommend as it was an amazing spot with a great vibe, however, if you’d prefer a bit more comfort, there are hotels and guesthouses in the town.